lxc/incus-deploy/README.md

 rm ansible/data/ovn/*
 ```

-### Test a VM and Contrainer on the new Incus cluster
+### Test a VM and Container on the new Incus cluster

 ```
 # Open a shell on one of the Incus cluster nodes